Find out more about the Josh Award, the UK's national award in STEM communication.

 The 2020 Josh Award winner is Charlotte Hale-Smith, a dance-theatre artist, educator, and the founder of FLUX Dance.

 Charlotte fuses her creativity and experience in the arts with her passion for science to create innovative science engagement methods, combining STEM topics with dance, movement and games.

 The winning proposal, Plastic Planet, will tell the story about the ecological crisis caused by plastic and what we can do about it.
 Through the creation of a 'Queen of the Sea' walkabout act and a family-friendly workshop combining performing arts with material and environmental science, Charlotte will discuss the impact that plastic waste has on our environment.

-Plastic Planet will be presented at the Science and Industry Museum as part of the Manchester Science Festival programme in February 2021.
+Plastic Planet will be presented at the Science and Industry Museum as part of a family-friendly programme in the summer months.